araaish/araaish.github.io/_posts/2020-7-16-winning-giveaways-with-twitterbot.md

 #### Tweepy

 Another great python library is tweepy, which simplifies the API requests for you. simple function calls can send tweets, retweet, follow, and like tweets.
-I used this to filter enter the giveaways that I scraped.
+I used this to filter and enter the giveaways that I scraped.

 #### Hosting